 If there’s one number to pay attention to for your financial wellbeing it’s your net worth.
 Tracking your net worth is one of the most important steps in taking control of your finances.
 It gives you a snapshot of your financial situation - where you stand today - and when tracked over time, how you are progressing.
 Just like you may track a vital sign like your blood pressure it's good to develop a habit of tracking indicator like net worth for your financial wellbeing.

-You don’t need to know calculus to know your net worth, it’s actually pretty simple.
+You don’t need to be a math wizard to calculate your net worth, it’s actually pretty simple.

 What goes into your net worth?

 Your assets and your liabilities are the two inputs for calculating your net worth.
 Let's dive into what exactly those are...

 What are liabilities?
 Liabilities are everything you owe (your debts).
 Whether it’s credit card debt or the mortgage on your home.
 While this may be a painful exercise if you are in debt, it's important to develop this awareness and acknowledge the reality of where you are in order to make change.
 Also, not all debt is bad debt!
 Bad debt is generally borrowing money for purchases that depreciate over time whereas good debt is towards things that should appreciate over time.

 A Simple Calculation

 Net worth is calculated by taking the sum of your assets and subtracting the sum of your liabilities from that.
 Assets minus liabilities = net worth.

 Sit down and take the time to calculate the number.
-There are lots of tools out there, I recommend starting out using a basic Excel spreadsheet like this .
+There are lots of tools out there, I recommend starting out using an Excel spreadsheet like this .
 This forces me to stop and reflect on where I stand and where I want to go.
 Don’t get stuck on exact numbers, realistic estimates of the value of your inputs are fine.

 Make a list of everything you own (the value all your assets) and add them up.